-The Medicare Savings Program help people with limited income with Medicare costs such as premiums or cost-sharing.
+As a member of Molina Medicare Complete Care (HMO D-SNP), you have coverage under the Medicare Savings Program.
+The Medicare Savings Program help people with limited income with Medicare costs such as premiums or cost sharing.
 Please refer to the table under Chapter 2, Section 6 for your specific coverage.
-In addition to help with these Medicare costs, some members will also have benefits for coverage of full Medi-Cal (Medicaid) benefits.
+In addition to help with these Medicare costs, you also have benefits for coverage of additional Medicaid benefits.
+Virginia Department of Medical Assistance Services (DMAS) administers the state's Medicaid program.
+We will help to coordinate your care and services even if your Medicaid benefits are not administered by our plan.